Perfect for pairing with other programs.

 In Dublin, study abroad students share apartments in an on-campus student residence.
 In the residence, students have their own room and small bathroom with a shared living/kitchen/dining area.
 There are three to six individual rooms to each shared area.
 Meals are not included in the program fee and are the responsibility of the student.
 There are dining facilities and a small grocery store on campus.

-In Palma, students live in a Spanish speaking home where three daily meals are provided.
-On weekdays, the mid-day meal could be a sandwich to take to the university or equivalent.
+Homestays: on weekdays, the mid-day meal could be a sandwich to take to the university or equivalent.
 Housing is in the center of Palma.
 Students can walk from their homestays to Sa Riera, the University building in which classes meet (no more than a 20 minute walk).
-Homestays are an important contribution to the students’ commitment to cultural and linguistic immersion.
-By living with a Spanish family, study abroad students practice in day-to-day life the Spanish learned in the classroom, and experience Spanish culture first-hand.
+Homestays are an important contributing factor to the students’ commitment to cultural and linguistic immersion.
+By living with a Spanish family, study abroad students practice in day-to-day life Spanish language, and experience Spanish culture first-hand.
 Most homestays do not speak English.

 Students have internet access on campus, in their dorm rooms, and at most homestays.
 All students are encouraged to bring a wireless-enabled laptop.

 Courses in Dublin include daily lectures, readings, films, and frequent outings in the city.
 Each session includes a field trip linked to the coursework.
 CIEE courses are taught on the DCU campus by the CIEE Resident Director, but are not part of the DCU curriculum.

 In Palma, courses meet every morning or afternoon for three hours from Monday through Friday, with occasional outings.
 CIEE study abroad courses combine lectures, readings, films, active participation and group discussion, case studies, class-related visits and study trips.
 Therefore, students are challenged to apply principles, concepts and frameworks to real world situations.
 Attendance is mandatory and absences affect final grades.
 CIEE classes provide a detailed syllabus, and students are expected to be prepared for class.